arp242/zvalidate/README.md

 [![codecov](https://codecov.io/gh/zgoat/zvalidate/branch/master/graph/badge.svg?token=n0k8YjbQOL)](https://codecov.io/gh/zgoat/zvalidate)
 [![GoDoc](https://godoc.org/zgo.at/zvalidate?status.svg)](https://pkg.go.dev/zgo.at/zvalidate)

 Simple validation for Go.
 Some things that make it different from the (many) other libraries:

 - Validations return parsed values.
-- No use struct tags, which I don't find a good tool for this kind of thing.
+- No struct tags, which I don't find a good tool for this kind of thing.
 - Easy to display validation errors in UI.
 - Doesn't use reflection (other than type assertions).
 - Has no external dependencies.